w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

     - When is it "right" to protect privacy?
     - When does it become a limit?

-Acquiring data is a time-consuming, investment, and knowledge-intensive process
+Acquiring data is a time-consuming, investment and knowledge-intensive process

 - How much data is *enough*?